Who can join 100 Women Who Care?

 Does any of my donations go to administration costs of 100 Women Who Care Lanark County?

 Absolutely not!
-100 Women Who Care Lanark County is organized and operated entirely by volunteers.
+100 Women Who Care Lanark County is organized and operated entirely by volunteers and sponsors.
 100% of the money raised at our meetings goes directly to the selected organizations!

-How does 100 Women Who Care communicate with members?
+How does 100 Women Who Care of Lanark County value privacy?

 New members will receive a confirmation from within a week of joining.
 If you have not received it please contact us.
 We also update Facebook.
 We send group emails to members from and/or and/or with info like venue directions, updates etc. To receive these communications please add all 3 of these emails to your to your address books so you don’t miss anything.
 We make every effort to reach you but sometimes your security settings prohibit us from getting things to you.
 If you change your email address please let us know.